Song Kuk-hyang

 Song Kuk-hyang (born 1 February 2001) is a North Korean weightlifter.
 She won the gold medal in the women's 76 kg event at the 2024 World Weightlifting Championships held in Bahrain.
 She also won the gold medal in her event at the 2022 Asian Games held in Hangzhou, China.

 In 2018, Song competed in the girls' 63 kg event at the Summer Youth Olympics held in Buenos Aires, Argentina.
-She did not complete a successful Snatch and she did not compete in the Clean & Jerk.
+She did not complete a successful snatch, and did not compete in the clean & jerk.

 Song won the gold medal in the women's 71 kg event at the 2024 Asian Weightlifting Championships held in Tashkent, Uzbekistan.
-She set a new world record of 154 kg in the Clean & Jerk.
+She set a new world record of 154 kg in the clean & jerk.